lgc-robotics/tea-dataset/README.md

 ## Introduction
-A tea-dataset is released to promote the development of the tea-harvesting robot.
+A tea-dataset is released to promote the development of robotic tea harvesting.
 It contains 956 RGB images captured by a RealSense D435i camera, and is created in the VOC2012 format.
 Each image is manually annotated by labelImg.

 ## Download
 The tea-dataset can be download here.